 If you already know the hashtag you want to search for, the only way to search for a hashtag on Instagram on your mobile device is through a simple search.
 You can do a simple search by clicking the magnifying glass at the bottom of your screen, which brings you to the "Explore" tab.
 From there, type the hashtag name into the search box at the top of your screen, and toggle your results by "Tags":

 If you're searching for popular hashtags from scratch, the best place to look is in Instagram's "Explore" tab.
-Here, you'll find popular hashtags as well as posts liked by people whose posts you've Liked, or posts that are Liked by a large number of people in the Instagram community.
+Here, you'll find popular posts liked by people whose posts you've Liked, or posts that are Liked by a large number of people in the Instagram community.

-To explore these hashtags, go to the "Explore" tab by clicking that magnifying glass at the bottom of your screen.
-Check out the "Trending" section to browse trending hashtags either by scrolling sideways or clicking "See all."
+Go to the "Explore" tab by clicking that magnifying glass at the bottom of your screen.
+Check out posts there to browse trending hashtags by scrolling down.

 What About Using Hashtags "in the Wild"?